mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

    * - File Name
      - Content
-   * - *Prepare.py*
+   * - Prepare.py
      - *Prepare* class: Methods for preparing the non-dimensionalization of the units
-   * - *Utilities.py*
+   * - Utilities.py
      - *Utilities* class: General-purpose methods, inherited by all other classes
-   * - *InitializeSimulation.py*
+   * - InitializeSimulation.py
      - *InitializeSimulation* class: Methods necessary to set up the system and prepare the simulation, inherited by all the classes below
-   * - *MinimizeEnergy.py*
+   * - MinimizeEnergy.py
      - *MinimizeEnergy* class: Methods for performing energy minimization
-   * - *MonteCarlo.py*
+   * - MonteCarlo.py
      - *MonteCarlo* class: Methods for performing Monte Carlo simulations in different ensembles (e.g., Grand Canonical, Canonical)
-   * - *MolecularDynamics.py*
+   * - MolecularDynamics.py
      - *MolecularDynamics* class: Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)
-   * - *measurements.py*
+   * - Measurements.py
-     - Functions for performing specific measurements on the system
+     - *Measurements* class: Methods for for performing specific measurements on the system
    * - *potentials.py*
      - Functions for calculating the potentials and forces between atoms
-   * - *tools.py*
+   * - logger.py
      - Functions for outputting data into text files
+   * - dumper.py
+     - Functions for outputting data into trajectory files for visualization
+   * - reader.py
+     - Functions for importing data from text files

+Some of these files are created in this chapter; others will be created later on.
+All of these files must be created within the same folder.

-Potential for inter-atomic interaction
+Potential for Inter-Atomic Interaction
 --------------------------------------

-In molecular simulations, potential functions are used to mimic the interaction between atoms.
-Although more complicated options exist, potentials are usually defined as functions of the distance :math:`r` between two atoms.
+In molecular simulations, potential functions are used to model the interaction between atoms.
+Although more complex options exist, potentials are usually defined as functions of the distance :math:`r` between two atoms.

-Within a dedicated folder, create the first file named *potentials.py*.
+Create a file named *potentials.py*.
 This file will contain a function called *potentials*.
-Two types of potential can be returned by this function: the Lennard-Jones potential (LJ), and the hard-sphere potential.
+For now, the only potential that can be returned by this function is the Lennard-Jones (LJ) potential, but this may change in the future.

 Copy the following lines into *potentials.py*: